Nintendo 3DS

 2012

 Like its predecessors, Fire Emblem Awakening is a tactical role-playing game with a fantasy theme.
 During the game, players move their characters across grid-based maps in order to fortify their position, seize enemy territory, defeat bosses, and complete other mission objectives.
 Awakening was the 13th Fire Emblem game, but the popularity of the series was on the decline.
-The designers were given word that Awakening might be the last game in the series, so they made it a point to incorporate elements from all previous Fire Emblem games.
+The designers were given word that Awakening might be the last game in the series, so they made a point to incorporate elements from all previous Fire Emblem games.
 The also used the opportunity to introduce a number of new mechanics.
-The inclusion of a marriage system was especially significant, and it made the character relationships seem more significant than ever before.
+The inclusion of a marriage system was especially significant, and it made the character relationships seem more important than ever before.
 There were several Fire Emblem games released on the 3DS, and it was difficult to select one for this list.
 Fates has better mechanics and an added level of complexity, but the characters in Awakening were more likable and I got a kick out of the time travel concept.
 Awakening also deserves credit for revitalizing the series.
 Fire Emblem was on its death bed, but the unexpected success of Awakening ensured the continuation of the franchise.
 Critics insist that Awakening turned the series into a waifu simulator, but Fire Emblem is now one of Nintendo’s most profitable franchises.
 The “Awakening” subtitle turned out to be surprisingly prophetic.

 1